rkit/yii2-ajaxform-plugin/README.md

 # yii2-ajaxform-plugin

-This is the plugin used by the yii\widgets\ActiveForm widget
+A simple plugin for ajax forms, used by the yii\widgets\ActiveForm widget

 ## Installing using Composer